vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 Reranking involves a process of rescoring and refining an initial set of query results to achieve a more precise ranking.
 It employs a machine learning model that while slower than the rapid retrieval step, offers more accurate results.
-We currently have two rerankers.
+We currently have two rerankers, the English reranker and the Maximal Marginal Relevance (MMR) reranker.

 ## English Reranker (Scale Only)